Bayselonarrend/OpenIntegrations/docs/en/md/Twitter/Twitter.md

 			![BF](../../static/img/Docs/Twitter/10.png)

-	Towithле заполненandя data полей можно прandwithтупать to работе with methods API
+	After filling in the data fields, you can proceed to work with the API methods